skip to content

 Symptoms

-The early signs of meningitis and septicaemia are non-specific and similar to those of flu and other viral infections.
+The early signs of meningitis and septicaemia can be similar to those of flu and other viral infections.
 This makes diagnosis very difficult.

 The signs and symptoms are shown below (not all of these symptoms may show at once):